Business and Management Systems

 Degree Requirements

-You may earn a B.S. degree in business and management systems from Missouri S&T with an emphasis in Military Science as a member of the Army ROTC Program at Missouri S&T. This program can be completed in four academic years.
+You may earn a B.S. degree in business and management systems from Missouri S&T with an emphasis in Military Science as a member of the ROTC Program at Missouri S&T. This program can be completed in four academic years.

 Students interested in this emphasis area should consult with an advisor for business and management systems degree program in the business and information technology department.